-Depreciation and leased asset amortisation has increased 16.3% on the comparative period (at Constant Currency rates) as a result of business acquisitions and growth of the Company, including significant laboratory building projects in recent periods and the formation of HSL in the UK.
+Depreciation and leased asset amortisation has increased 7.8% on the comparative period (at Constant Currency rates) as a result of business acquisitions and growth of the Company, including the recent completion of several significant laboratory building projects.

-The increase in capital expenditure on property, plant and equipment in the year versus the comparative period relates to spend on laboratory building projects in London, Brisbane, Hawaii and Ingelheim.
+The relatively high levels of capital expenditure on property, plant and equipment in 2017 and 2016 relate to spend on laboratory building projects in London, Brisbane, Hawaii and Ingelheim.
+Capital expenditure is expected to be significantly lower in 2018.